 Typically relying on two ingredients: allspice, which in Jamaica is called pimento, and scotch bonnet peppers, jerk chicken is typically served over rice and peas, although any pulse, legume or pea can be used.
 Having grown up with a Jamaican uncle, as a child jerk chicken was not a favourite of mine (to me it was too spicy, with mushy beans), but now as an adult it’s a comforting dish that I can’t get enough of (go figure), especially when served with coleslaw.

-Adding more colour to an otherwise brown and beige dish, we’re adding colour to the classic Jerk Chicken with Rice and Peas with pineapple coleslaw, crisp cucumbers and a sprinkle of feta cheese (can you just imagine spicy jerk and cool feta), and serving it Buddha bowl style.
-Perfect for summer dinners, and ideal for meal prep lunches, our BBQ Jerk Chicken Bowl with Rice and Peas + Pineapple Coleslaw has the traditional comfort and flavour with a fresh and vibrant twist.
+Adding vegetables to our Jerk-Inspired Chicken with Rice and Peas with pineapple coleslaw, crisp cucumbers and a sprinkle of feta cheese (can you just imagine spicy jerk and cool feta), and serving it in a bowl.
+Perfect for summer dinners, and ideal for meal prep lunches, our BBQ Jerk-Inspired Chicken Bowl with Rice and Peas + Pineapple Coleslaw is comforting and flavourful with a fresh and vibrant twist.

 Make the Jerk Marinade